 Can You Use Any PC Case?

-Even relatively inexpensive cases should provide a decent measure of protection for your computer’s parts.
+Even relatively inexpensive cases should provide decent protection for your computer’s parts.
 In that sense, you don’t necessarily need to go for whatever might be considered the top case.

-However, both computer parts and cases have measurements and specifications, and you need to ensure that your case will fit the parts in mind.
+However, both computer parts and cases have measurements and specifications, and you must ensure that your case will fit the parts in mind.
 It is a good idea to do some research beforehand.

-It’s fine to run a computer for a little while without a case covering it.
+Running a computer for a little while without a case covering it is fine.
 It may even be ideal when you want to put things together and do some testing.